Electricity sector in the Philippines: National Transmission Corporation

-The National Transmission Corporation (TransCo) is a government-owned and controlled corporation which is an owner of the country's power grid that is being operated, maintained, and developed by the National Grid Corporation of the Philippines (NGCP).
-As owner of the transmission facilities, it assumed all of National Power Corporation's (NAPOCOR/NPC) substation and transmission assets.
-TransCo is also responsible for protecting the national government's interests by monitoring NGCP's compliance with the standards set by its concession agreement with NGCP, congressional franchise and other relevant laws, handle existing cases such as right-of-way (portion of a power line) and lands where the transmission structures stand acquired and designated, structures built, and other claims that were accrued prior to the turnover of operations and maintenance of the power grid to NGCP on January 15, 2009, divest remaining sub-transmission assets to technically and financially qualified electric distributors nationwide, and undertake the operations, maintenance, consultancy and other technical services for the Philippine Economic Zone Authority (PEZA) and Authority of the Freeport Area of Bataan (AFAB).
+The National Transmission Corporation (TransCo) is a government-owned and controlled corporation which is an owner of the country's power grid right-of-way or portions of a power line, components and their exact lands or locations, and portions with acquisition and designation made until January 15, 2009.
+It assumed all of National Power Corporation's (NAPOCOR/NPC) substation and transmission assets.
+TransCo is also responsible for protecting the national government's interests by monitoring NGCP's compliance with the standards set by its concession agreement with NGCP, congressional franchise and other relevant laws, divest remaining sub-transmission assets to technically and financially qualified electric distributors nationwide, and undertake the operations, maintenance, consultancy and other technical services for the Philippine Economic Zone Authority (PEZA) and Authority of the Freeport Area of Bataan (AFAB).
 It is also in charge of administering the FIT to renewable power generators.